Introduction

 The following regions within Mexico have a Level-3 reconsider-travel advisory due to the high reported crime rates.

 - Sonora state – Many international human-trafficking and drug-smuggling networks use the state as a key location for their operations.
+There are ongoing conflicts between rival cartels near the U.S. border; heavy presence of organized crime groups.

 What About Other Regions in Mexico?